opendocsg/slw-judgments-backfill/2004_SGHC_130/report.md

  (5) An amendment may be allowed under paragraph (2) notwithstanding that the effect of the amendment will be to add or substitute a new cause of action if the new cause of action arises out of the same facts or substantially the same facts as a cause of action in respect of which relief has already been claimed in the action by the party applying for leave to make the amendment.

-The way O 20 was to be applied was considered by the Court of Appeal in _Lim Yong Swan v Lim Jee Tee_ [1993] 1 SLR 500.
+The way O 20 was to be applied was considered by the Court of Appeal in _Lim Yong Swan v Lim Jee Tee_ <span class="citation">[1993] 1 SLR 500</span>.
 Noting the intention to depart from _Weldon v Neal_ , the court held at 506, [19]:

  For an application to come within any of the paragraphs, there must already be asserted in the writ or the pleading a set of allegations which, in spite of the expiry of the limitation period, reasonably identify the party suing or sued, which is capable of conveying the capacity of the party to sue or which permits the addition or substitution of another cause of action.
 In other words, the matters of identity, capacity or cause of action are already asserted or implied, from the inception of the writ or the filing of the pleading and it is merely a matter of correction to make explicit what is implicit.